Phoenix mandates wearing masks amid surge of virus cases

 “Public health professionals tell us there are steps we can take to slow the spread.
 With today’s vote, the Phoenix City Council is moving forward to protect our community,” Gallego said.

-Police are charged with enforcing the mandate.
+Police are tasked with enforcing the mandate.
 Chief Jeri Williams said officers have been told to “lead with education” and let violators off with warnings first.
-Citations with will be used as a last resort, she said.
-A spokesman for the police department did not immediately respond to an inquiry asking about the amounts of the fines
+Citations will be used as a last resort, she said.
+A spokesman for the police department did not immediately respond to an inquiry asking about the amounts of the fines.

 Arizona’s count of confirmed COVID-19 cases surged again Friday, setting the third record in four days for daily high numbers of new cases.